Afghan (ethnonym): Mentions

-A 16th-century Muslim historian writing about the history of Muslim rule in the subcontinent states:
+A 16th-century Muslim historian, writing about the history of Muslim rule in the subcontinent, states:

-"He [Khalid bin Abdullah son of Khalid bin Walid] retired, therefore, with his family, and a number of Arab retainers, into the Sulaiman Mountains, situated between Multan and Peshawar, where he took up his residence, and gave his daughter in marriage to one of the Afghan chiefs, who had become a proselyte to Mahomedism.
-From this marriage many children were born, among whom were two sons famous in history.
-The one Lodhi, the other Sur; who each, subsequently, became head of the tribes which to this day bear their name.
-I have read in the Mutla-ul-Anwar, a work written by a respectable author, and which I procured at Burhanpur, a town of Khandesh in the Deccan, that the Afghans are Copts of the race of the Pharaohs; and that when the prophet Moses got the better of that infidel who was overwhelmed in the Red Sea, many of the Copts became converts to the Jewish faith; but others, stubborn and self-willed, refusing to embrace the true faith, leaving their country, came to India, and eventually settled in the Sulimany mountains, where they bore the name of Afghans."
+"He [Khalid bin Abdullah son of Khalid bin Walid] retired ... and gave his daughter in marriage to one of the Afghan chiefs, who had become a proselyte to Mahomedism.
+From this marriage many children were born, among whom were two sons ... who each, subsequently, became head of the tribes which to this day bear their name. ...
+[W]hen the prophet Moses got the better of that infidel who was overwhelmed in the Red Sea, many of the Copts became converts to the Jewish faith; but others ... settled in the Sulimany mountains, where they bore the name of Afghans."